Magical Neuschwanstein: How to Visit Germany’s Disney Castle Like a Pro

 Neuschwanstein Castle Tickets

-The ticket office has finally re-opened so it’s once again possible to buy tickets on arrival.
-However, I strongly advise buying tickets in advance as the ticket line can be hours long and same-day tickets are often sold out for the day well before noon.
+It’s possible to buy tickets on arrival at the Ticket Center.
+However, if you visit in the summer, I strongly advise buying tickets well in advance.
+The ticket line can be hours long, and same-day tickets are often sold out for the day well before noon.
 Tickets can be purchased online here.

 If you’re booking online, you’ll pay an online booking fee of € 2.50 for adults.
 Note: Though children under 18 are free, you still need to book them a ticket online and pay the € 2.50 processing fee (this is because they are counted in the tour sizes which are strictly limited).

-Can’t score ticket for the day you want to go?
+Can’t score a tour ticket for the day you want to go?

 Fear not!
 Even if you don’t tour the inside, Neuschwanstein is still well worth a visit from the outside.
 In fact, in my opinion, the exterior views are far superior to anything you’ll find inside.